zimmermannlowbrass/phase-1-project/README.md

 -The API came with a 'random' feature.
 However, you can only populate one random brewery at a time.
 This also proved difficult for grabbing say 4 random breweries.
 Using the 'random' feature would not intuitively fetch a new random brewery upon each fetch call.
 Ultimetely, I chose not to impleement the 'random' feature.

 -Every so often, the city of location data attribute for a brewery could be ambiguious.
 Take the famous Other Half Brewing Company: this brewery would only be populated if the user searches for breweries in 'Brooklyn' and not if a user searches for breweries in 'New York City".

-    -3 Event Listeners Used-

--submit brewery search (form)

--vote for correct brewery (click)

--drag favorite brewery over to a section of learn more (drag/drop)